access

 This command is used to get or set access policies for functional traffic exchanged with the appliance itself (and not routed via).
 To configure access policies for routed traffic via the appliance see the command firewall.

-The first usage form is used to define allowed networks to use the appliance as a Web gateway via a given network interface (the appliance acts as a forwarding Web proxy for those networks).
+The first [1] usage form is used to define allowed networks connected or routed via a given network interface to use the appliance as a gateway for Web browsing (ie as a Web proxy).
 Traffic bandwidths can also be customised for a network using the optional <qos%> parameter.
-The <qos%> value represents the percentage of the bandwidth defined for a given type of traffic (with the command qos) and should be an integer between 1 and 100.
-If no <qos%> is given, the value of 100% is used by default.
-Please note that the <qos%> value given here is only taken into account for web traffic exchanged via the internal network interface.
+The <qos%> value is a percentage of the ingress or egress bandwidth allocated to web traffic and should be an integer between 1 and 100.
+Ingress and egress bandwidth values to which the percentage is applied are as follows:

-When the VLAN mode is activated (see the command mode), you have the possibility to specify an explicit 802.1q pseudo interface instead of the internal interface.
+When the vlan mode is activated (see the command mode), you have the possibility to specify an explicit 802.1q pseudo interface instead of the internal interface.
 Allowed 802.1q pseudo interfaces are admin, antivirus, file, mon, rweb and web.
-It is recommended to always use 802.1q pseudo interfaces even if the VLAN mode is disabled.
-In this way, the activation of the VLAN mode would not require to rewrite Web access rules.
-Finally, when the VLAN mode is activated, the web interface replaces the internal interface in all Web access rules.
+It is recommended to always use 802.1q pseudo interfaces even if the vlan mode is disabled.
+In this way, the activation of the vlan mode would not require to rewrite Web access rules.
+Finally, when the vlan mode is activated, the web interface replaces the internal interface in all Web access rules.

 The <qos%> is defined for all IPs belonging to a Web access network.
 The effective <qos%> for a given IP depends on the number of concurrent traffic exchanged from that network.
 An automatic scheduling system manages concurrent traffic to equitably share the bandwidth allocated to a given network.
 In a concurrent environment the <qos%> limit may be surpassed when the load of other networks is under their <qos%> limits.
 This mechanism is called borrowing.
 The borrowing could be activated or deactivated.
 See the command qos for further information on the borrowing mechanism.
 Please note that there is no obligation to have a total of 100% even if this is a recommended configuration.